Constitutional Court of Colombia

 The Constitutional Court consists of nine magistrates who are elected by the Senate of Colombia from ternary lists drawn up by the President, the Supreme Court of Justice, and the Council of State.
 The magistrates serve for a term of eight years.
-The court is headed by a President and Vice President.
+The court is headed by a President and Deputy President.

 Composition

+The Constitutional Court consists of nine judges who are elected by the Senate from ternary lists drawn up by the President, the Supreme Court of Justice, and the Council of State.
+The judges serve for a term of eight years and must be citizens by birth, a lawyer, without any criminal sentences, and have held a legal position for ten years.
+The court is headed by a President and Deputy President.